 - Bullying by a staff member or other resident.

-Much of the time, nursing home abuse occurs because a facility is mismanaged, understaffed or poorly staffed.
-Employees are typically not registered nurses; instead they are low-paid untrained workers.
+Much of the time, nursing home abuse occurs because a facility is mismanaged, understaffed, or poorly staffed.
+Employees are typically not registered nurses; instead, they are low-paid untrained workers.
 The result can be professional negligence and substandard care.
-In addition, staffs tend to have a high rate of turnover and add to all of this a growing demand for senior care.
-Says our firm founder, John Foy, “Ninety percent of nursing homes lack the staff for proper care.”
-“If you think something may be wrong, call us,” said founder Foy.
-No one should be subjected to abuse.

 - Like any business, nursing homes can be mismanaged.

-- Staffs tend to be underpaid and poorly trained.
+- Staff tend to be underpaid and poorly trained.

 - Patients often cannot speak for themselves so cases are unreported.